learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 <form method="POST" action="/food">
 ```

 + The `method` attribute tells the form what kind of request should be fired to the server when the submit button is clicked.
-In general, forms use POST request, because it is 'posting' data to the server.
+In general, forms use a POST request, because it is 'posting' data to the server.

 + The `action` attribute tells the form what specific route the post request should be sent to.
 In this case, we're posting to a route called `/food`